 The different sizes which are common are:

-- 10 inch pitching mounds are what are recommended for any groups that are aged 15 and over, that is why these are the most common.
+- 10-inch pitching mounds are what is recommended for any groups that are aged 15 and over, which is why these are the most common.

 You will want to make sure that your pitching mound is the correct size for the context it will most commonly be used in.

-Of course this guide is focused on making your own pitching mound, but you do always have the option of buying one for a variety of reasons too.
+Of course, this guide is focused on making your pitching mound, but you do always have the option of buying one too.

-There are many pros and cons which are definitely worth considering when making this decision, and when it comes to decisions like this people too often overlook factors outside of cost.
+There are many pros and cons worth considering when making this decision, and people too often overlook factors outside of cost.

 Some of the most important factors which should be considered are:

-- Building a portable pitching mound yourself is good if you know the fundamental skills of woodworking.
+- Building a portable pitching mound yourself is good if you know the fundamental woodworking skills.
 You will need to have the time as well as the right tools, as well as knowledge of how to use both the materials and tools which are needed.
 This will be an enjoyable experience if you have this, but if you do not, this can be troublesome and will maybe not be worth the excessive knowledge needed to learn the fundamentals.

-- Building a portable pitching mound will be incredibly satisfying, and if it is something which will get constant use, you can be satisfied that it is something which you have made yourself.
-However, if you are not confident with it, you will be responsible for if it fails, and will not be able to claim any refunds.
+- Building a portable pitching mound will be incredibly satisfying, and if it is something that will get constant use, you can be satisfied that it is something that you have made yourself.
+However, if you are not confident with it, you will be responsible for if it fails and will not be able to claim any refunds.

-- Making and maintaining your own pitching mound can be quite troublesome and if you are not willing to put the correct amount of effort into the process, you will likely not get desirable results.
+- Making and maintaining your pitching mound can be quite troublesome, and if you are not willing to put the correct amount of effort into the process, you will likely not get desirable results.

-Please closely consider these reasons why you should or should not make your own portable pitching mound as you will definitely regret not closely considering them if you do not.
+Please closely consider these reasons why you should or should not make your portable pitching mound, as you will definitely regret not closely considering them if you do not.

-Tools Which You Will Need To Build A Portable Pitching Mound
+Tools Needed To Build A Portable Pitching Mound

 You will want to make sure you have all the tools which are needed to make a pitching mound before you start the project.

-You will not need to buy all the tools as some can be rented, but having everything beforehand will help massively:
+You will not need to buy all the tools as some can be rented, but having everything beforehand will help keep your project running smoothly: